thenativeweb/roboter/README.md

 #### Setting up and tearing down tests globally

 If you need to set something up and tear something down across all of your test types, add a `pre.js` and `post.js` (or `pre.ts` and `post.ts`) in the `test` folder of your project.
-These function just like the test specific pre/post tasks above but are only run once before and after all tests.
+These work just like the test specific pre/post tasks above but are only run once before and after all tests.

 #### Setting environment variables